TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 18/Judges 18.21.md

 ---

-So they turned and departed, and put the little ones and the cattle and the goods before them.
+So they turned and departed, and put the little ones and the livestock and the goods before them.